chromium/chromium/docs/linux/build_instructions.md

 *   `php-cgi` is provided with `pacman`
 *   `wdiff` is not in the main repository but `dwdiff` is.
 You can get `wdiff` in AUR/`yaourt`
-*   `sun-java6-fonts` do not seem to be in main repository or AUR.

 ### Crostini (Debian based)